 In addition, an employee of a foreign manufacturer or supplier may install, dismantle, repair, service or advise on equipment, computer software or hardware.
 But it needs to be as part of a contract of purchase or supply or lease with a UK company or organisation.

 Clients of UK export companies

 A client of a UK export company may be seconded to the UK company in order to oversee the requirements for goods and services that are being provided under contract by the UK company or its subsidiary company.
 However, the applicant needs to prove that these two companies are not part of the same group.
 Employees may exceptionally make multiple visits to cover the duration of the contract.

 (a) gather information and facts for a specific project which directly relates to their employment overseas;

 (b) share knowledge or advise on an international project that is being led from the UK, provided the visitor is not carrying out research in the UK.

 (a) take part in formal exchange arrangements with UK counterparts (including doctors);

 (b) carry out research for their own purposes if they are on sabbatical leave from their home institution;

-(c) if they are an eminent senior doctor or dentist, take part in research, teaching or clinical practice provided this does not amount to filling a permanent teaching post.
+(c) if they are an eminent senior doctor or dentist, take part in research, teaching or clinical practice but only if this does not amount to filling a permanent teaching post.

 An expert witness may visit the UK to give evidence in a UK court.
 Other witnesses may visit the UK to attend a court hearing in the UK if summoned in person by a UK court.